 Planning a trip to Tulum, Mexico is extremely exciting — cenotes, beaches, and Mayan ruins await!
-There’s only one problem: what should you wear to Tulum?
+There’s only one problem: What should you wear to Tulum?

 The reality of Tulum is that it’s quite different than what you see in photos on social media.
+While there is certainly a luxurious boho-chic aesthetic, that’s only half the story.

-But that’s only half the story.
 There’s much more to Tulum than meets the eye, which is important to know beforehand so you can pack accordingly.

 The Complete Guide: What to Wear & Pack for Tulum